Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$: Introduction

 In (\cite{Shiho} Prop.
 2.9), Shiho showed that for any $n\ge 1$ and any $\mathscr{O}_{\XX_{n}}$-module $M$, an $\mathscr{O}_{\TT_{\XX}}$-stratification on $M$ is equivalent to a quasi-nilpotent integrable $p$-connection on $M$ (cf. \ref{qn pconnection T}). \end{nothing}

-\begin{nothing} In fact, we need a fourth Hopf algebra, introduced firstly by Oyama \cite{Oy}, that we construct also by dilatation.
+\begin{nothing} Shiho's local construction deals with modules with $p$-connection and connection, which is different to the (global) Cartier transform of Ogus--Vologodsky.
+We need a fourth Hopf algebra, introduced by Oyama \cite{Oy}, and we will use it to define a notion of stratification that will enable us to globalise Shiho's construction.

 For any $k$-scheme $Y$, we denote by $\underline{Y}$ the closed subscheme of $Y$ defined by the ideal sheaf of $\mathscr{O}_{Y}$ consisting of the sections of $\mathscr{O}_{Y}$ whose $p$th power is zero.
 In (\ref{prop univ RQ}, \ref{notations R Q}), we construct an adic formal $\XX^{2}$-scheme $\QQ_{\XX}$ satisfying the following conditions.

 (i) The canonical morphism $\underline{\QQ_{\XX,1}}\to X^{2}$ factors through the diagonal immersion $X\to X^{2}$.

 (ii) For any flat formal $\rW$-scheme $\YY$ and any $\rW$-morphisms $f:\YY\to \XX^{2}$ and $g:\underline{Y}\to X$ which fit into the following commutative diagram